Executing external commands

 You can use the os.popen()

 method to save the results of an external command.
 It provides a file object like interface for both read (default) and write.
-To check the status, call close()
+To check the status, call the close()

 method on the filehandle (None